7 Common Website Mistakes and How to Fix Them

 Fixing Mistakes on Your Websites

 If you have a website, either a personal one or one for your business, you may be wondering why you aren't getting the traffic you expected.
 Website design is constantly changing, and people are getting less patient.
 We all have seen poorly designed websites; they get approximately two minutes of my time before I close the page and go elsewhere.

 Let's look at some of the mistakes which could be turning your viewers away and what you can do to get them back.

 1. Clear the Clutter

-Have you ever been on a website where the landing page had so many pictures, and text boxes you felt claustrophic?
+Have you ever been on a website where the landing page had so many pictures, and text boxes you felt claustrophobic?
 I see this a lot on blog pages.

 Word of mouth advertising is still the best form of advertising.
 Knowing someone else likes your site, encourages others to take a look.

 2. High Quality Images Get Shared

 There has been a big shift in website design as people's attention span has become shorter.
 They will no longer tolerate blocks of text which resemble a university textbook.
-Your viewer wants to see text interspersed with large clear images which pertain to the topic.
-For your website, always use a high-quality image.
+Your viewer wants to see text interspersed with large clear images that pertain to the topic.
+For your website, always use high-quality images.